NoobGajen/impacket-Symbolic-link-as-Kali-Linux/README.md

 ## Introduction

-This repository contains a bash script that creates symbolic links for the Impacket tools in Arch Linux.
-The need for this script arose because, in Arch Linux, the binary names of the Impacket tools do not begin with `impacket-`.
-This script provides a solution by creating symbolic links that follow the `impacket-` naming convention.
+This repository contains a bash script designed to enhance the user experience of Impacket tools on Arch Linux.
+The script creates symbolic links for each Impacket tool binary, following the naming convention `impacket-xxxxxxxx`, similar to the format used in Kali Linux.

+The primary aim of this script is to assist beginners and other users who may struggle to remember the exact names of the Impacket tools.
+By standardizing the tool names to begin with `impacket-xxxxxxxxx`, users can more easily recall and utilize these powerful resources.

 ## Prerequisites